Stable lattice Boltzmann schemes with a dual entropy approach for monodimensional nonlinear waves

 {\bf Acknowledgments}

 The author thanks Fran\c cois Bouchut, Benjamin Graille and Pierre Lallemand for helpful discussions during the elaboration of this work.
 Many thanks also to the Institute for Computer Based Modeling in Civil Engineering of Technische Universit\"at Braunschweig (Germany) and to the ``LaBS project'' (Lattice Boltzmann Solver, www.labs-project.org), funded by the French FUI8 research program, for supporting this contribution.
+Last but not least, the author thanks the referees for very interesting remarks.
+Some of them have been directly incorporated into the present edition of the article.